GeoH2

 Salt Cavern Storage

 Hydrogen storage in salt caverns is a proven technology for industrial applications.
 However, not all salt bodies are the same.
 Upscaling of salt cavern storage to meet larger hydrogen demands requires evaluation and ranking of prospective storage sites in terms of depth and dimension.
 It also requires characterization of salt deposits for cavern storage based on structural attributes, salt composition, and compositional heterogeneity.
-Our research addresses domal and layered salt bodies.
+Our research addresses domal and layered salt bodies, and the development of software applications to quickly assess storage and injection/production capacities.

 image